tosilfv/scoring-app-backend/README.md

 ## Project details

-This project is made with Node and runs on localhost (http://localhost:5000/).
+This project is made with Node.js and runs on localhost (http://localhost:5000/).

 ## Design decisions